ZihengChen/ImageAlogrithm3D/README.md

 <img src="plot/dis_pu200.png" width="800">
 </p>

 The interative webpage of this event is [here](https://plot.ly/%7Ezihengchen/18/) in plotly where you can rotate and zoom the plot.
-A  simple [documentation page](https://galleryziheng.wordpress.com/2017/12/08/gpu-acceleration-of-imaging-algorithm/) for this project is [here](https://galleryziheng.wordpress.com/2017/12/08/gpu-acceleration-of-imaging-algorithm/).
+A short [documentation page](https://galleryziheng.wordpress.com/2017/12/08/gpu-acceleration-of-imaging-algorithm/) for this project is [here](https://galleryziheng.wordpress.com/2017/12/08/gpu-acceleration-of-imaging-algorithm/).

 The result of clustering based on Imaging Algorithm is the following